morover/tx_fun/README.md

 * Account might be in two states: `unlocked` and `locked`.
 * Chargeback changes state of the account to `locked`.
 * There is no tx that can unlock the account.
-* Withdrawal and Chargeback are not allowed for `locked` account.
+* Transactions are not allowed for `locked` account.
-* Deposit, Dispute and Resolve are allowed even for `locked` accounts.

 ### Transactions